 - A. Minor amendments include: - 1.
 Transfers of ownership without any change in use; - 2.
 Reductions in permitted volume or changing use of a well from nonexempt to exempt; - 3.
 Reductions in permitted volume due to a use type change; - 4.
 Substantial alteration of a well; - 5.
 Increases in use of 10% or less of permitted pumpage for users permitted for more than 12,000,000 gallons annually; - 6.
-Increases of up to 2,000,000 gallons annually for users permitted for 12,000,000 gallons or less; - 7..
-Converting two or more wells individually permitted by the same permittee into an aggregate system under one permit; and - 8..
+Increases of up to 2,000,000 gallons annually for users permitted for 12,000,000 gallons or less; - 7.
+Increases of 20% or less in total storage volume or the recoverable amount of a Source and Recovery Permit. - 8.
+Converting two or more wells individually permitted by the same permittee into an aggregate system under one permit; and - 9.
 Converting to a multi-user well.

-All other amendments, including all amendments pertaining to Transport Permits, permit reclassifications, and use type changes that increase the permitted volume such that it is no longer a minor amendment pursuant Section A(5)(6) in this Rule are major amendments.
+All other amendments, including all amendments pertaining to Transport Permits, permit reclassifications, Source and Recovery permits, and use type changes that increase the permitted volume such that it is no longer a minor amendment pursuant Section A(5)(6) in this Rule are major amendments.